wp-plugins/webzunder/readme.txt

 By using the webZunder Open Graph Plugin, you can easily improve the presentation of your content in social networks like Google and Facebook and in search engine results.

-With the Plugin you can easily
+With the Plugin you can easily:

 *   define a fallback description for pages and posts without a description
 *   define a fallback image for pages and posts without an image
 *   define an individual description and an individual image for your posts and pages
 *   connect your Google+ Business Page with your WordPress pages (Google publisher tag)
 *   connect your Google+ User Profile with your WordPress articles.
 So your G+ avatar appears aside the search results (Google author tag)
 *   connect your Facebook Business Page with your WordPress site (Facebook publisher tag)
+*   create a summary twitter card for your posts

-To avoid problems, we recommend to desist from parallel using other SEO-plugin which supports Open Graph meta tags.
+To avoid problems, we recommend to desist from parallel using other SEO-plugin which supports Open Graph meta, Google Authorship or twitter cards tags.

 = HINT: =